Pope Adrian II

 Papal Years

-Adrian II was one of the oldest men ever called to serve as pope up through that point.
-He was already in his seventies and still living with his wife and daughter when he accepted the position.
+Upon his election, Adrian II was among the oldest ever to assume the papacy, already in his seventies and still living with his wife and daughter.

 Issues and Problems